This post may contain affiliate links. Read my disclosure policy here.

 Each time through the circuit takes four minutes so three full circuits can be done in less than 15 minutes!

-Dave Smith is a personal trainer who loves helping people exercise effectively and efficiently.
+Written by Dave Smith.
+Dave is a personal trainer who loves helping people exercise effectively and efficiently.
 Dave teaches people how to maximize their fitness results using body weight exercises that can be done anywhere, anytime.
 You can learn more about Dave’s fitness philosophies and training methods at www.makeyourbodywork.com (maybe even try out a workout while you’re there!)